DaveEveritt/decision-maker/README.md

 # Decision maker

-Because decisions are hard, I made this.
+Because I often find decisions hard, I made this to scratch my own indecision itch.

 ## BUGS

-- [ ] fix average if some sliders have no value
-- [ ] adding another choice after ranking resets average to zero (message: please rank this new choice?)
+- [ ] fix average showing zero if new sliders not ranked (message: please rank this new choice?)
+- [ ] hint to change default by highlighting (glow?) slider button

 ## TO DO

-- [ ] replace `.choices fieldset h2` with legend and style
 - [ ] pre-calculate `getEl("decision")` overall message to simplify `else if`
-- [ ] enable deletion of choices
+- [ ] enable deletion of choices (`element.remove()`)
 - [ ] add a "delete all" option (`choices.forEach`?)
 - [ ] update Open Graph Protocol image